doodboard/tutorial/README.md

 ![encoder](https://github.com/doodboard/tutorial/blob/main/img/encoder_1.jpg)

 No fancy tricks.
-Solder 7 spots circled above.
-Make sure the encoder is sitting flush to the PCB before you solder it.
+Solder **7** spots circled above.
+Make sure the encoder is sitting **flush** to the PCB before you solder it.
-The two tabs in the middle are for structural purposes only.
+The two tabs in the middle are for **structural** purposes only.
 Apply solder generally.
-The thinner legs to the top and bottom are malleable.
+The thinner legs to the top and bottom are **malleable**.
 Bend them a little if they need to be in order to fit the PCB.

-You can also install the encoder knob now.
-Align the small screw to the flat face of encoder shaft.
+You can also install the encoder knob now. **Align** the small screw to the flat face of encoder shaft.
 Screw it in for stability.

 Plug in the USB cable, and test rotation in both directions, and pressing the encoder shaft in.
-It should increase/decrease the volume, and mute/unmute your media player.
+It should **increase/decrease** the volume, and **mute/unmute** your media player.

 <br/>
 <br/>